Navigating USAJobs for Wildland Firefighter Positions

 Entry Level Positions - What to look for

-Entry level jobs are GS-03 pay level/ grade.
-If you have some college or a degree you may qualify for a GS-04.
-Currently all federal wildland firefighter positions are series 0462 - Forestry Technician (Fire) or 0456 - Wildland Fire Management.
-Jobs may say Wildland Firefighter (Forestry Technician/Aid) or Forestry Technician (Fire, Hotshot/ Handcrew, Engine, Apprentice, FFTR, WFFR etc) depending on what Federal agency the position is for.
+Entry level jobs are GW-03 pay level/ grade.
+If you have some college or a degree you may qualify for a GW-04.
+Currently all federal wildland firefighter positions are series 0456 - Wildland Fire Management.
+Jobs may say Wildland Firefighter (Hotshot, Handcrew, Engine, Apprentice, Suppression, Fuels, etc) depending on what Federal agency the position is for.
+Pay table HERE

 Temporary Seasonal vs Permanent Job Positions

-All entry level jobs are temporary seasonal except for federal apprenticeship positions and a new one labeled Forestry Technician (FFTR) or even (WFFR), which are permanent positions.
+All entry level jobs are temporary seasonal except for federal apprenticeship positions labeled 0456- Wildland Firefighter - Apprentice and a new one labeled 0456- Wildland Firefighter - Fire Suppression, which are permanent positions.
 Wildland Firefighter Apprenticeship Program (WFAP) positions are a set career path with classes and trainings to go from an entry level FFT2 to the next step in wildland fire as a FFT1/ squad boss.
 A huge bonus is that these are considered permanent seasonal positions and you will get retirement and health care benefits that you don’t get as a temporary seasonal.

 Here’s more info: Forest Service WFAP Page